edgedb/edgedb/docs/intro/quickstart.rst

     }
   ]

-EdgeDB UI is a useful development tool, but in practice your application will likely be using one of Gel's *client libraries* to execute queries.
+|Gel| UI is a useful development tool, but in practice your application will
+likely be using one of Gel's *client libraries* to execute queries.
 Gel provides official libraries for many langauges: